 Bear River High School offers sequenced courses for the following CTE pathways; Agricultural Mechanics, Agri-Science, Computer Science, and Digital Media Arts.
 A program sequence typically has three parts: 1) A foundation class, 2) one or more intermediate courses and 3) a capstone course.
 Classes may be eligible for college credit the districts articulation with community colleges.
 Some courses such as Agricultural Science I, Integrated Agricultural Biology and Environmental Horticultural Science also meet "A-G" UC college entrance requirements in preparation for the UC/CSU system.
 Classes are integrated into the student's daily schedule with opportunities for work experience and internships both during and after school hours.
 All classes are available to any student as an elective.
-They are popular student choices with a successful combination of academic rigor and hands on learning.
-The CTE program is an effective and coherent sequence that allows students to move through courses in an organized manner that facilitates the mastery of standards, and to have the occasional opportunity to provide industry experience through internships and employment.
+Popular with students, and offering a successful combination of academic rigor and hands on learning, our course selections increased significantly with the addition of new computer courses and our digital arts pathway.
+Our growing CTE program is an effective and coherent sequence that allows students to move through courses in an organized manner that facilitates the mastery of standards, and to have the occasional opportunity to provide industry experience through internships and employment.